cygni/cygni-competence-7-databases/README.md

 | 2017-03-09 | MongoDB         | Fortunato Flores Ando |
 | 2017-03-27 | HBase           | Pär Tjärnberg         |
 | 2017-04-27 | ElasticSearch   | Henrik L. + Breding   |

+Each database has its own folder.
+Example code and data files are located in a subfolder called `code`.
+The `README.md` file for each database provides more information.